Late Change Petition: Withdrawing from a Course after the Deadline

 - Students without Advanced Standing have a cumulative GPA of at least 3.50.

-As a policy, the College does not grant freshmen permission to take more than 19 units of coursework per semester.
+As a policy, the College does not grant first-year students permission to take more than 19 units of coursework per semester.

 Send an email to firstname.lastname@example.org, from your CatMail Student Email account.
 Include your Student ID number, the term in which you want to increase your unit limit, and the total number of units for which you intend to enroll.